 Getting Started With Circle CI

-We'll cover some important items next, but for the full picture we encourage you to consult the excellent CircleCI getting started documentation.
+We'll cover some important items next, but for the full picture, we encourage you to consult the excellent CircleCI getting started documentation.

-The circle.yml file
+The config.yml file

 The main way to configure the CircleCI tool is through a file that you store in your git repository.
 You can see the sample configuration for our project here.

-You'll notice that instead of entering the Rainforest API key directly in the circle.yml file, we're using an environment variable.
+You'll notice that instead of entering the Rainforest API key directly in the config.yml file, we're using an environment variable.
 We do this for security reasons.
 We don't want to expose that variable to any reader of that file.
 This especially true if the repository is publicly accessible.

 To configure environment variables, you can do so in the project's settings.
 You can find your Rainforest API token by navigating to your Integrations settings.*